algomo/knowledge-base/docs/docs/data-sources/Tags.md

 User: How do I leave feedback?
 Chatbot: In order to provide an accurate answer, could you tell me if you are a freelancer, or a client?
 User: I am a client.
-Chatbot: To leave feedback for a freelancer, ...
+Chatbot: To leave feedback for a freelancer, navigate to the job the freelancer was hired for, and click on 'Give Feedback'.
 ```
 By asking the user for clarifying information, the chatbot narrows down the potential answer to just a single intent.
 This is a much more streamlined way to provide information to your users.
 On top of that, the conversation feels much more natural too!